Esmail-ibraheem/nanograd/README.md

 - OpenAI for pioneering the GPT architecture

 > [!NOTE]
 > I developed the project 'OmniGPT' to enhance my skills in developing, pre-training, and fine-tuning models with LitGPT and LitData.
+This project is based on the Transformers architecture, specifically utilizing the Generative Pre-trained Transformer (GPT) and LLaMA models.
 Notably, I worked on developing GPT and LLaMA models using both Python and CUDA, facilitating training on either GPU or CPU and building the tokenizers.
 This project integrates LitGPT and Transformers' GPT-2.

 ---